jlpteaching/comparch/modules/DINO CPU/_posts/2000-05-01-assignment4.md

 The code for the Non Combination Pipelined CPU is mostly the same as the Pipelined CPU.
 However, we are going to use the `HazardUnitNonCombin` rather than `HazardUnit`.

-## Updating the DINO CPU code

-You should not reuse the previous assignment templates for this assignment or other assignments.
-We updated the local tests to match those on Gradescope, as well as bug fixes for this assignments.
-Those changes are not reflected in the previous assignment templates.

-If you start the assignment 3 before the previous assignments late due date, you can reuse the code from the previous assignments by copying the modified files from the assignments.
-We will update the assignment 2 repo with the solution after the assignment 2's late due date.
-You can reuse the code from the solution for this assignment as well as the subsequent assignments.

 ### Hints

 * The instruction outputted by imem is only correct when imem's good signal is 1.